THISISDINOSAUR/Anatomy/README.md

 - Compound operators on variables
 It's currently possible to use compound operators (e.g. `+=`) when performing operations on bone ranges, but not on variables

-- ~~Assignment to a single bone point
-It's possible to mutate a single point with compound operators, but it should also be possible to assign a value to a single point as well~~

 - Standalone average function
 For both points and values.
 This could be difficult as long as the short form average function exists in connection points